Guide to A Level Results Day 2018

 Again, UCAS Track may take a while to update your status – you can phone the university to check your confirmation if this takes longer than 4 days.

-One thing you will need to do in the near future is to use the change of circumstances (CO1) form for your student loan.
-You can download the form here, but it’s best to wait for your AS12 letter before doing this.
+One thing you will need to do in the near future is to use the change of circumstances (CO1) form for your student loan, but it’s best to wait for your AS12 letter before doing this.

 I’ve missed my insurance offer